Battle of Vittorio Veneto: Aftermath

-The Austrian command ordered its troops to cease hostilities on 3 November.
-Following the signing of the armistice, Austrian General Weber informed his Italian counterparts that the Imperial army had already laid down its weapons, and asked to cease combat immediately and to stop any further Italian advance.
+On November 3, the Italian army entered Trento and the Italian navy landed in Trieste.
+The same day, Italy and Austria-Hungary signed an armistice at Villa Giusti (near Padua).
+The armistice contained a clause according to which it entered into force on November 4, the following day.
+Austrian General Viktor Weber Edler von Webenau had asked to cease combat immediately and to stop any further Italian advance.
 The proposal was sharply rejected by the Italian General Badoglio, who threatened to stop all negotiations and to continue the war.
 General Weber repeated the request.
 Even before the order to cease hostilities, the Imperial Army had already started to collapse, beginning a chaotic retreat.
 Italian troops continued their advance until 3 p.m. on 4 November.
 The occupation of all Tyrol, including Innsbruck, was completed by end of November.

-Under the terms of the Austrian-Italian Armistice of Villa Giusti, Austria-Hungary's forces were required to evacuate not only all territory occupied since August 1914 but also South Tirol, Tarvisio, the Isonzo Valley, Gorizia, Trieste, Istria, western Carniola, and Dalmatia.
+Under the terms of the Austrian-Italian Armistice of Villa Giusti, Austria-Hungary's forces were required to evacuate not only all territory occupied since August 1914 but also South Tyrol, Tarvisio, the Isonzo Valley, Gorizia, Trieste, Istria, western Carniola, and Dalmatia.
 All German forces should be expelled from Austria-Hungary within 15 days or interned, and the Allies were to have free use of Austria-Hungary's internal communications.
 They were also obliged to allow the transit of the Entente armies, to reach Germany from the South.

-In order to block this, Bavarian troops marched into Tyrol.
+In order to block this, German troops marched into Tyrol.
 Austrian institutions protested as they were obliged to do according to the terms of the armistice.
 Apart from the blowing up of a bridge south of Brixen to slow down Italian advances no combats ensued.
-The Bavarians retreated as soon as Italian troops arrived.
+The Germans retreated as soon as Italian troops arrived.
 Thus they left Franzensfeste on 9 November and Gossensass on 10 November.
 The discipline of the soldiers also suffered from the fact that the German socialist Kurt Eisner had declared Bavaria to become the People's State of Bavaria, on 8 November 1918.

 In early November Italian troops received orders to march towards Landeck and Innsbruck and by the end of November 1918, the Italian Army with 20,000–22,000 soldiers occupied North Tyrol.

-The battle marked the end of the First World War on the Italian front and secured the end of the Austro-Hungarian empire.
-As mentioned above, on 31 October Hungary officially left the personal union with Austria.
-Other parts of the empire had declared independence, notably what later became Yugoslavia.
+The battle marked the end of the First World War on the Italian front and the collapse of the Austro-Hungarian empire as Hungary officially left the personal union with Austria and parts of the empire became independent, notably what later became Yugoslavia.
 The surrender of their primary ally was another major factor in the German Empire's decision that they could no longer continue the war.
 During the night of 29 to 30 October 1918 the Wilhelmshaven mutiny erupted; shortly afterwards the German Revolution of 1918–1919 started to spread from Kiel (Kiel mutiny).
 Less than a week after the Austro-Hungarians, the Germans requested an armistice.

 The Armistice was signed at 5:00 a.m. of 11 November 1918 and came into force at 11:00 a.m.
 CET).